 Kraken operates as a crypto exchange, and offers great volume, responsive customer support and many advanced trading features.
 You can think of Kraken as being similar to a forex exchange, because here users are able to trade currency pairs with each other, which leaves more room for human error, than Coinbase does, particularly for those who have no previous experience in trading cryptos.

 The range of digital currencies available to trade is much more extensive than at Coinbase, but if you want to trade with FIAT currency, it will most likely take you longer to buy your crypto on Kraken.
 You have to complete the following steps in order to purchase crypto with FIAT on Kraken:

 - Deposit FIAT currency to the exchange via bank transfer.

 - Wait for your deposit to hit your account.
 This usually takes 1-5 business days.

 It’s important to note that Coinbase allows you to lock in your price more quickly.

-Coinbase is a stable, well-designed platform that aims to simplify purchasing cryptocurrency by removing many of the negative aspects found at exchanges.
-They also allow their users to purchase cryptocurrency with both credit/debit cards and bank transfers.
+Coinbase is a stable, well-designed platform that aims to simplify purchasing crypto by removing many of the negative aspects found at exchanges.
+The platform is made in such a way that provides security to customers’ funds, so even novices can store their coins and use the platform easily.
+Coinbase also offers a mobile app, allowing you to buy, sell, and send cryptocurrency on the go, and you can also purchase crypto with both credit/debit cards and bank transfers.

 Below you will see what the Coinbase purchasing process is like for each payment method.